 Versatile switching capabilities.

 Switching can be performed using an on-screen display (OSD), keyboard commands, or through a local serial console connection at the rack.
-You can also switch from a remote site via a DKM or DKM FX Extender.
+You can also switch from a remote site via a ServSwitch DKM Extender.
 Or control it via a Creston® or AMX® keypad controller plugged into the extender.
-No matter the route, KVM switching can be shared with any other KVM user, connected directly or connected remotely through a DKM extender.
+No matter the route, KVM switching can be shared with any other KVM user, connected directly or connected remotely through a ServSwitch DKM Extender.

 Switches within milliseconds.